sachinmandal3580-rgb/ros2_line_follower/README.md

 ### 1. Robot (SDF Model)
 A simulated differential-drive robot in Gazebo, defined by `custom_turtlebot3.sdf`.
 It provides a differential-drive base, an RGB camera, physics-based motion, and a diff-drive plugin for velocity control — establishing the robot's physical behavior in simulation, from how it moves to what it sees.

+### 2. World & Environment
+A Gazebo world file (`world.sdf`) defining the track layout, the robot's spawn position, and its initial yaw orientation — controlling whether the robot can actually see the track properly the moment it wakes up.

-### 2. Follower Node (Brain)
+### 3. Follower Node (Brain)
 A ROS 2 Python node (`follower_node.py`) responsible for reading camera images, detecting the track via OpenCV, computing the error from center, generating motion commands, and handling both recovery and mission-completion logic.
 This is the perceptual and decision-making core of the robot.

-### 3. World & Environment
-A Gazebo world file (`world.sdf`) defining the track layout, the robot's spawn position, and its initial yaw orientation — controlling whether the robot can actually see the track properly the moment it wakes up.

 ## What You Need To Implement

 This repository contains several TODOs distributed across four files.
 Complete these implementations to obtain a fully autonomous, recovery-capable line-following robot.

-### 1. Follower Node — `follower/follower/follower_node.py`

-**TODO 1 — Vision Pipeline**
-Implement ROI cropping, color thresholding, contour detection, centroid extraction, and marker detection so the robot can reliably locate the line and any lap markers in each camera frame.

-**TODO 2 — Control Logic**
-Compute the error between the image center and the detected line center, and implement proportional (or PID) control to convert that error into smooth angular and linear velocity commands, with appropriate speed tuning.

-**TODO 3 — Recovery Behavior**
-When the line is lost, use the last known error, amplify the correction, reduce forward motion, and re-search for the track until it's reacquired.

-**TODO 4 — Mission Logic**
-Implement lap counting, completion detection, and a safe shutdown sequence once the lap is confirmed complete.

-### 2. Robot Model — `custom_turtlebot3.sdf`
+### 1. Robot Model — `custom_turtlebot3.sdf`

 **TODO 1 — Camera Configuration**
 Tune camera position, tilt, field of view, update rate, and noise model so the track is visible and trackable under simulated sensor noise.